Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

-Given a procedure to filter a space in multiple dimensions simultaneously, a \emph{multifiltration}, the goal of multidimensional persistence is to identify persistent features by examining the entire multifiltration.
+Given a procedure to filter a space in multiple dimensions simultaneously, a \emph{multifiltration}, the goal of multi-parameter persistence is to identify persistent features by examining the entire multifiltration.
 Such a generalization has appeared naturally in many application contexts, showing potential as a tool for exploratory data analysis~\cite{lesnick2012multidimensional}.
-Indeed, one of the often noted drawbacks of persistence is its instability with respect to strong outliers.
-Although persistence diagrams are stable with respect to their input---in the Hausdorff sense---and thus are robust to Hausdorff noise, the presence of strong outliers can artificially modify the connectivity of the underlying filtration, obscuring the detection of what would otherwise be significant topological structures~\cite{buchet2015topological}.
-By filtering the data according to a notion of density, in tandem with distance predicates, multidimensional persistence can enable the practitioner to handle outliers directly.
+Indeed, one of the drawbacks of persistence is its instability with respect to strong outliers, which can obscure the detection of significant topological structures~\cite{buchet2015topological}.
+One exemplary use case of multi-parameter persistence is to detect these strong outliers by filtering the data with respect to both the original filter function \emph{and} density.
+In this section, we show the utility of scheduling with a real-world use case: detecting the presence of a low-dimensional topological space which well-approximates the distribution of natural images.
+As a quick outline, in what follows we briefly recall the fibered barcode invariant~\ref{sec:fibered_barcode}, summarize its potential application to a particular data set with known topological structure~\ref{sec:natural_images}, and conclude with experiments of demonstrating how scheduling enables such applications~\ref{sec:empirical_klein}.